alexcarpenter/alexcarpenter-11ty/src/posts/2018-08-06-component-event-delegation.md

 ---
 title: Component event delegation
-summary: Lets take a look at how we can make use of event delegation to manage our components event listeners efficiently.
+description: Lets take a look at how we can make use of event delegation to manage our components event listeners efficiently.
 tags:
   - JavaScript
 ---